phalcon/documentation/docs/application-micro.md

 **Controllers**

-With the [Phalcon\Mvc\Micro][mvc-micro] you can create micro or _medium_ applications.
-Medium applications use the micro architecture but expand on it to utilize more than the Micro but less than the Full application.
-In medium applications you can organize handlers in controllers.
+For medium applications, which expand on the micro architecture, you can organize handlers in controllers.

 ```php
 <?php